 These Sticky Toffee Ice Cream Blocks are an incredible flavour made with soft dates, sticky toffee pudding, toffee fudge sauce and salted almonds AND they are on individual sticks.
 Eeeeee!

 They are a favourite of Matthew but it really is a crowd pleasing dessert!
-These really do taste of Sticky Toffee Pudding but they are a cold and refreshing pud.
+These really do taste of Sticky Toffee Pudding but they are a cold and refreshing ice-cream dessert.

-This Sticky Toffee pudding ice cream recipe is super easy to follow.
+This Sticky Toffee pudding ice cream recipe is quick and super easy to follow.
 If you are a fan of exciting ice-cream desserts, this could become a family favourite in your house too!